Ukrainian medical Lyceum: Scientific activity

-Lyceum is a member society in Minor academy of sciences of Ukraine since 1997.
+UML is a member of the Junior Academy of Sciences of Ukraine since 1997.

 A.P.
-Romodanov scientific society of Lyceum pupils for the first time among general education establishment in 2001 was awarded with the highest decoration “Golden Owl” from Presidium in Minor academy of sciences of Ukraine, which was presented at the General meeting of the academy by Hero of Ukraine, President of NAS of Ukraine, academician B.Ye.
-Paton.
+Romodanov scientific society of Lyceum pupils for the first time among general education establishment in 2001 was awarded with the highest decoration “Golden Owl” from Presidium in Junior Academy of Sciences of Ukraine, which was presented at the General meeting of the academy by Borys Paton.

-Since 2000 lyceum keeps the first place among general education establishments in city Kyiv due to results from scientific contests-presentations at Minor academy of sciences of Ukraine.
+Since 2000, UML has kept the first place among general education establishments in city Kyiv due to results from scientific contests-presentations at Minor Academy of Sciences of Ukraine.

-Lyceum is the Absolute winner in all-Ukrainian contest of scientific research works by pupils-members in MAS among 9-11th classes in city Kyiv.
-Ukrainian medical lyceum was announced as the Leader in implementation of new forms for organization of scientific research work among 9-11th classes from the high tribune of Presidium of Academy of sciences of Ukraine.
+Lyceum is the Absolute winner in the All-Ukrainian contest of scientific research works by students in MAS among 9-11th grades in Kyiv.
+UML was announced as the leader in implementation of new forms for organization of scientific research work among 9-11th classes from the high tribune of Presidium of Academy of sciences of Ukraine.

-Every year graduates from lyceum become winners in III stage of all-Ukrainian contest-presentation of scientific research works by pupils-members in MAS of Ukraine and IV stage of all-Ukrainian pupils’ Olympiads.
+Every year graduates from the lyceum become winners in III stage of all-Ukrainian contest-presentation of scientific research works by students in Junior Academy of Sciences of Ukraine of Ukraine and IV stage of All-Ukrainian Student Olympiads.

 International activity

-Ukrainian medical lyceum is a member in foundation of UNESCO associated schools (2000).
+Ukrainian Medical Lyceum is a member in foundation of UNESCO associated schools (2000).

-Lyceum has the international educational and scientific contacts, anticipated by bilateral agreements with over 30 foreign educational establishments in Europe and USA.
+UML has international educational and scientific contacts, anticipated by bilateral agreements with over 30 foreign educational establishments in Europe and the US.